Rotherfield Cricket Club

 Main Records

-ROTHERFIELD CRICKET CLUB - MAIN RECORDS 1914-2012
+ROTHERFIELD CRICKET CLUB - MAIN RECORDS 1914-2013

 For Rotherfield Cricket Club, the inter-war years were dominated by the Crowborough & District League which ran from 1921 to 1939.
 The town clubs of southern England, staunchly amateur in spirit, began playing league cricket only forty years ago.
 Local Sussex village leagues go back much further.
 Rotherfield were founder members of their league, entering Division 1 with Buxted Park, Crowborough, Mark Cross and an Army Signal Corps team based at Crowborough Camp.
-Subsequent opponents included Boarshead, Fairwarp, Five Ashes, Hadlow Down, High Hurstwood, Jarvis Brook, Lye Green, Nutley, Ridgewood, St John’s and United Churches.
-Only five of the clubs involved are still in existence.
+Subsequent opponents included Boarshead, Fairwarp, Five Ashes, Hadlow Down, [High] Hurstwood, Jarvis Brook, Lye Green, Nutley, Ridgewood, St John’s and United Churches.
+Only four of the clubs involved are still in existence.
 Rotherfield never won the league but finished runners-up three years in a row between 1926 and 1928.

 The first thing that stands out when researching village cricket records is the vast change in levels of scoring over the years.
 Until the 1960s average scores were universally low.
 The average all-out total in recorded Crowborough League matches involving Rotherfield’s 1st XI was 57.
 Today’s norm is three to four times higher.
 Many matches between the wars ran to two innings a side.
-There were several reasons for low scores.
-Rough underprepared pitches; overgrown outfields; lack of coaching; no television for observing the batting technique of professional players.
+There were several reasons for low scores: rough underprepared pitches; overgrown outfields; lack of coaching; no television for observing the batting technique of professional players.
 Folk also travelled less and had fewer things to do on a summer’s afternoon.
 Players of limited ability, who would never be seen anywhere near a cricket ground today, regularly occupied the lower order and seldom made any runs.

 In the decades after the Second World War, scoring levels increased gradually at first then more steadily as money became available for ground preparation.
 For Rotherfield, the most significant step-change occurred in 1995 when the club joined the East Sussex League.
 Today’s leagues compel member clubs to prepare true pitches and keep their outfields in order.
-Conditions for Rotherfield’s batsmen are far more favourable than they used to be, and life for our bowlers correspondingly harder.
-That is why the club’s records feature more bowlers of the past and more batsmen from the present.
+Conditions for Rotherfield’s batsmen are far more favourable than they used to be, and life for our bowlers is correspondingly harder.
+This is why the records feature more bowlers of the past and more batsmen from the present.
 One example will suffice.
 When Alf Blackman took his thousandth wicket for the club in 1964, not one Rotherfield batsman had reached five thousand runs.
-Since then, only one bowler has followed Blackman to a thousand wickets while fourteen batsmen have passed five thousand runs, eight of whom were playing in 2012.
+Since then, only one bowler has followed Blackman to a thousand wickets while fourteen batsmen have passed five thousand runs, eight of whom were playing in 2013.

 TEAM RECORDS